 490000000 = 4.9×108

 50500000 = 5.05 x 107

 Scientific Notation Rules

-Now, to figure out the power of 10, let’s see how many places do we move the decimal point after the single-digit number.
+To determine the power or exponent of 10, let us understand how many places we need to move the decimal point after the single-digit number.

-- If the given standard number is 10 or greater than 10, then the decimal point has to move to the left, and the power of 10 will be positive.
+- If the given number is multiples of 10 then the decimal point has to move to the left, and the power of 10 will be positive.

 Question 1: Convert 0.00000046 into scientific notation.